QuinnYap/WDProjLithiumNovalesYap/README.md

 **Quizzes:**

 This webpage will contain links to sub-webpages containing quizzes on Genshin Impact trivia, Nation trivia, and character trivia.
 For the answer-check mechanic, Javascript will be used.
 The user will put their answers in a box, and when submitted, will be automatically checked for the correct answer.
 The tally of scores will also be counted via JS code.

+**Sources:**

+This webpage will contain links to the credible reference sources to be used for collecting various genshin impact-related information.

 ## Wireframe
 **Homepage**